-- For these seeds, practice sowing in a tray indoors, in your home, starting in February/March.
+- For these seeds, sow in a tray indoors, in your home, starting in February/March.

-- Simply press the seeds down to ensure they stick to the special “seedling soil mix”, without covering them over.
+- Press seeds down to ensure they stick to any special “seedling soil mix”, without covering them over.

-- Water regularly to retain moisture, but not too much.
+- Water or mist regularly to provide moisture, but not too much.

-Whether the plant is in a container or in the ground, select a sun-filled spot for maximum blooming.
+Whether in a container or in the ground, select a sun-filled spot for maximum blooming.

 Pruning and caring for surfinia